iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 npx hardhat verify --network shimmerevm-testnet <address> <unlock time>
 ```

 And Voila!
-You've successfully deployed your first Hardhat Smart Contract on ShimmerEVM and also verified it on explorer.
+You've successfully deployed your first Hardhat Smart Contract on ShimmerEVM and verified it on explorer.